Exhibition 4 – Heritage Techniques and Objects October to December

 To be bizarre can also be described as odd, strange, unusual, grotesque, or weird.

-In contrast Surreal, in relation to an artwork could mean that the elements in it are combined in a
+In contrast surreal, in relation to an artwork could mean that the elements in it are combined in a

 way that you would not normally expect like having the disorienting, hallucinatory quality of a dream.